Brighton & Hove Albion F.C.: Move to new stadium and promotion under Hughton (2011–2017)

 The Falmer Stadium hosted its first league match on the opening day of the 2011–12 season against Doncaster Rovers, who were the last opposition to play at the Goldstone in 1997.
 The game finished 2–1 to Brighton.
-The 2012–13 season saw Brighton finish 4th and lose in the play-off semi-finals to Crystal Palace.
-Poyet was suspended as manager following controversial comments made in his post-match interview, and was later sacked as manager and replaced by Óscar García.
+The 2012–13 season saw Brighton finish fourth and lose in the play-off semi-finals to Crystal Palace.
+Poyet was suspended as manager following controversial comments made in his post-match interview, and was later sacked and replaced by Óscar García.

-On the final day of the 2013–14 season, Brighton beat Nottingham Forest 2–1 with a last minute winner from Leonardo Ulloa to secure a 6th-place finish.
-After losing to Derby County in the play-offs semi-finals, García resigned.
+On the final day of the 2013–14 season, Brighton beat Nottingham Forest 2–1 with a last-minute winner from Leonardo Ulloa to secure a sixth-place finish.
+After losing to Derby County in the playoff semi-final, García resigned.
 Sami Hyypiä was appointed manager for the 2014–15 season but resigned after just four months due to a poor run of results, replaced by Chris Hughton.
-In the following campaign Brighton challenged for promotion again, buoyed by a 21-game unbeaten run from the opening day to 19 December.
-On the final day of the season Brighton travelled to Middlesbrough and needed to win to secure promotion to the Premier League, but a 1–1 draw meant 3rd and a play-off place, where defeat to Sheffield Wednesday was Brighton's third playoff semi-final defeat in four seasons.
+In the following campaign, Brighton challenged for promotion again, buoyed by a 21-game unbeaten run from the opening day to 19 December.
+On the final day of the season, Brighton travelled to Middlesbrough needing a win to secure promotion to the Premier League, but a 1–1 draw meant third and a play-off place, where defeat to Sheffield Wednesday was Brighton's third playoff semi-final defeat in four seasons.
 Midfielder Beram Kayal, who joined from Celtic in January 2015, was voted the club’s Player of the Season for 2015–16 and contributed to Brighton’s promotion push and subsequent Premier League survival campaigns.
+Kayal and striker Tomer Hemed, an Arab-Israeli and Jewish-Israeli respectively, represented Brighton at the London launch of Kick It Out Israel’s anti-racism and coexistence project in 2017, which was supported by chairman Tony Bloom.

 Brighton started 2016–17 with an 18-match unbeaten run, taking them to the top of the league for much of December and January.
-They remained in the automatic promotion positions for most of the rest of the season, and clinched promotion to the Premier League after a 2–1 win against Wigan Athletic at home on 17 April 2017.
+They remained in the automatic-promotion positions for most of the rest of the season, and clinched promotion to the Premier League after a 2–1 win against Wigan Athletic at home on 17 April 2017.